Kasuka FC: Back-to-back league champions (2023–2025)

 In May 2024, Kasuka announced their participation to the recently revived 2024–25 ASEAN Club Championship.
 They entered the qualifying play-off against Shan United of Myanmar in July where they were beaten 2–4 on aggregate.

-In the first fixture of the 2024–25 Brunei Super League on 1 September 2024, Kasuka crushed Lun Bawang 9–0 to signal their intent to defend their championship title, despite the introduction of DPMM's second team to the league who are captained by Prince Abdul Muntaqim.
+In the first fixture of the 2024–25 Brunei Super League on 1 September 2024, Kasuka crushed Lun Bawang 9–0 to signal their intent to defend their championship title, despite the introduction of DPMM's second team to the league who are captained by Prince Abdul Muntaqim of Brunei.
 Both teams were winning all their matches until 24 November when Indera SC managed to force Kasuka to a 2–2 draw, which put DPMM II in pole position leading to their final fixture of the season on 2 February at Jerudong Park Mini Stadium.
 Kasuka, who needed a victory to become champions, managed to outscore their opposition 2–3 courtesy of a Willian dos Santos hat-trick, and thus became Brunei Super League champions for the second time in a row.
 Willian dos Santos also managed to win the season 'top scorer' awards with 35 goals.
 Kasuka then qualified to the 2025–26 AFC Challenge League qualifying play-off against Cambodian club Phnom Penh Crown and also the 2025–26 ASEAN Club Championship qualifying play-off against Philippines club DH Cebu.
 On 8 August 2025, Kasuka recorded an official win on the regional stage for the first time after defeating DH Cebu 2–1 during the first leg of the 2025–26 ASEAN Club Championship qualifying play-off where Jacob Njoku scored a brace for Kasuka.
 However, they were beaten 0–6 in the AFC Challenge League against Phnom Penh Crown four days later.
 They also lost the second leg of the ASEAN Club Championship qualifying 0–3, eliminating them out of the competition in a 2–4 aggregate score against the Filipino club.